hasr00t/Prompt-Engineering-Local-LLMs/README.md

 The lab manual is written as an [Obsidian](https://obsidian.md/) vault, and this repository is that vault.
 The lab VM has Obsidian installed with the manual loaded and ready to use.
 To view a separate copy as intended, open the repository folder as a vault in Obsidian instead of reading the files on GitHub or in another Markdown editor.
 In Obsidian, the manual renders with callouts, labels showing which VM each command runs on, checkpoints, and Previous/Next navigation.

 If you don't have Obsidian, the markdown stays perfectly readable on GitHub or in any plain Markdown viewer.
-The formatting and callouts just won't render as prettily.

 ## Workshop Modules